 Living in the United States by the ocean or the sea is an advantage.
 The water bodies are a great source of excellent activities.
-You can take out some time, relax in the waters, and retreat home.
+You can take some time, relax in the waters, and retreat home.

 But can you take an independent canoe ride without registration?